Dr. Mark Murray reports

 About RNAi and Tekmira's LNP

-RNAi therapeutics have the potential to treat a broad number of human diseases by "silencing" disease causing genes.
-The discoverers of RNAi, a gene-silencing mechanism used by all cells, were awarded the 2006 Nobel Prize for Physiology or Medicine.
-RNAi therapeutics, such as "siRNAs," require delivery technology to be effective systemically.
-Tekmira believes its LNP technology represents the most widely adopted delivery technology for the systemic delivery of RNAi therapeutics.
-Tekmira's LNP platform is being utilized in multiple clinical trials by both Tekmira and its partners.
-Tekmira's LNP technology (formerly referred to as stable nucleic acid-lipid particles or SNALP) encapsulates siRNAs with high efficiency in uniform lipid nanoparticles that are effective in delivering RNAi therapeutics to disease sites in numerous preclinical models.
-Tekmira's LNP formulations are manufactured by a proprietary method which is robust, scalable and highly reproducible, and LNP-based products have been reviewed by multiple FDA divisions for use in clinical trials.
+RNAi therapeutics have the potential to treat a number of human diseases by silencing disease-causing genes.
+The discoverers of RNAi, a gene-silencing mechanism used by all cells, were awarded the 2006 Nobel Prize for physiology or medicine.
+RNAi trigger molecules often require delivery technology to be effective as therapeutics.
+Tekmira believes its LNP technology represents the most advanced and widely adopted delivery technology for the systemic delivery of RNAi triggers.
+Tekmira's LNP platform is being utilized in multiple clinical trials in various disease areas by Tekmira and its partners.
+Tekmira's LNP technology (formerly referred to as stable nucleic acid-lipid particles or SNALP) encapsulates RNAi triggers with high efficiency in uniform lipid nanoparticles that are effective in delivering these therapeutic compounds to disease sites.
+Tekmira's LNP formulations are manufactured by a proprietary method which is robust, scalable and highly reproducible, and LNP-based products have been reviewed by multiple regulatory agencies for use in clinical trials.
 LNP formulations comprise several lipid components that can be adjusted to suit the specific application.

 We seek Safe Harbor.